luoskdev/LeetCode/README.md

 LeetCode
 ========

-The solution for the problems on the leetcode.
+The solution for the problems on the LeetCode.